 Basel B Inc. received 3 Judges Awards at the Salon: Gold for Best Comfort Chocolate or Snack Product; Bronze for Best Organic or Fair Trade Products; and Honorable Mention for Best Dark Chocolates.

-You can find Basel B chocolate online and at special events.
+You can find Basel B chocolate at the Velvet Raven café and at special events.

 Sticking with the classics